 After considering all educational debt variables, the net explicit costs amount to \$129,286 and the implicit costs amount to \$121,000 (see Table 1) over the same four years.
-In total, this yields an economic burden of \$250,286 on an undergraduate Accounting student from the small, liberal arts college in the Midwest.
+In total, this yields an economic burden of \$250,286 on the typical undergraduate Accounting student at St. Norbert College.